 Silent Auction and Online Bidding at Western Visions®

-If you are the highest bidder you are required to pay the pledged amount.
-All sales are final and there are no exchanges, refunds, or substitutions.
+Highest bidders are required to pay the pledged amount.
+All art sales are final and there are no exchanges, refunds, or substitutions.

 According to IRS Rules and Regulations, the only tax deduction which may be made related to the purchase of an auction item from a non-profit organization is the amount paid in excess of fair market value.
 We suggest that you consult your tax professional to determine the tax deduction(s) (if any) for your specific purchase(s).